Pharmr/almace-scaffolding/_app/_pages/about.md

 # Why
 <br>
-*The cornerstone of staying healthy is taking your shit-everyday.* But they don’t make it easy.
+*The cornerstone of staying healthy is taking your meds-everyday.* But they don’t make it easy.
 Prior authorizations, different formularies, substitutions, new insurance, new job, new state, specialist referrals.

 Pharmr was built by patients like you to put you in charge of your own scripts and care.
 Long term drug therapy is a different beast from diagnosis or initial treatment, so it’s time we do it differently.

-We put pro level health tools in the hands of patients.
+We've put pro level health tools in the hands of chronic care patients.
 We only ask that you to check in regularly, be honest, and when stuff gets weird, you chat with your assigned provider right away.
 That’s the bargain.

 **Happy cruising 🏄**
 <br>
 <br>
 # FAQ
 <br>
-**How much does it cost**
+**How much does it cost?**
 All protocols are monthly subscriptions that range from $10-$30/month (based on complexity) + the cost of drugs.

-**Can I use insurance**
+**Can I use insurance?**
 You can!
 Though we’re initially focusing on the cash payers experience.
 All protocol subscriptions are by credit card only (no insurance reimbursement), though you may use your insurance for drug fulfillment.

 **My therapy or condition isn’t listed**